fzhangcode/rvd/results/2013-08-15_Compute_ROC_Synthetic_avg_all/Notebook.md

 For each position we have six chi-square statistics from 6 experimental replicates.
 We use Fisher's method to combines the six statistics into a single one for inference.
 Bonferroni correction is applied to maintaining the familywise error rate (FWER).
 The significance level is chosen as 0.05.

-It is optional whether to include Chi-square Testing for variant calling.
-But on condition it is,if read counts in one position fail to reject Bayesian Hypothesis H1 and do reject Chi-square test H0, the position will be called.
+It is optional whether to include Chi-square Testing for variant calling.If the read counts distribution across replicates accept the Bayesian hypothesis H1 and reject the chi-square hypothesis H0 in one position, a variant will be called in that position.

 Materials and Equipment